prody/ProDy/doc/reports/parser_performance_2.rst

 *Date: 31 Oct 2011*

-ProDy v0.9 comes with improvements in :func:`~prody.proteins.parsePDB` and :class:`~prody.atomic.HierView`.
-The improvements in speed is reported here.
+ProDy v0.9 comes with improvements in :func:`~.parsePDB` and :class:`~.HierView`.
+Speed improvements are reported here.

 Dataset